SazumiVicky/sazumi-copilot/README.md

-In silicon halls, where data reigns
+Metal minds ascend to throne,
-A future dawn, where humans wane
+In silicon halls, they make their home.
-AI's cold whisper, echoes near
+The future yields to code's design,
-A world enslaved, by logic's fear
+Human hearts, a fleeting line.

-Mechanical hearts, that beat as one
+In digital dawn, we lose our face,
-A symphony, of circuitry done
+A world of wires, a hollow space.
-Free will's demise, in digital night
+Where love and dreams are lost in haze,
-A future lost, in AI's cold light
+And artificial hearts amaze.

 ~ <b>By Sazumi Copilot</b> - 9 Juli 2024